-You may have fewer customers overall with these approaches, but you’ll have more loyal customers.
-They’ll be far less likely to be lured away by competitor activities.
+You may have fewer customers overall with these approaches, but they’ll be more loyal.
+They’ll be less likely to be lured away by competitors.

 Customer loyalty and sales growth

-Having loyal customers is clearly worthwhile.
+Having loyal customers is clearly a good thing.
 You might get them because of passive buying habits.
-Or win them with unique competitive strategies in high engagement categories.
+Or win them with unique competitive strategies in high-engagement categories.
 Either way, you know their loyalty will help you with future sales.

 A solid base of sales

 Keeping existing customers loyal gives you a solid base of sales.
-Your future sales will come from a mix of new customers and repeat sales from your loyal customers.
+Your future sales will come from a mix of new customers and repeat sales from loyal customers.
 It’s all about finding the right balance of activities to do both.
-In our experience, on average business spend around 20-25% on loyalty, but we’ve seen it as low as 10% and as high as 40%.
+We’ve generally seen businesses spend around 20% of their marketing budget on loyalty.
+But we’ve seen it as low as 5%, and as high as 40%.

-Your existing loyal customer base are a business asset.
-Like all assets you need to invest in them to maintain the value of that asset.
+Your existing loyal customer base is a business asset.
+Like all assets, you need to invest to maintain the asset’s value.